-Expats doing business in Canada are likely to find that the customs and practices are influenced by a blend of American, British and French business culture.
-These diverse influences result in a unique Canadian business culture with a number of noteworthy nuances to speak of.
+Expats doing business in Canada are likely to find that the customs and practices are influenced by a blend of American, British and French business cultures.
+These diverse influences result in a unique Canadian business culture with a number of nuances to speak of.

 The workweek in Canada is Monday to Friday from 9am to 5pm, although longer hours are common.

-English is generally spoken in business circles but it is very useful to speak some French, especially if doing business in Quebec.
+English is generally spoken in business circles but it is very useful to speak some French, especially if doing business in largely French-speaking Quebec.

 A handshake is the usual greeting but business associates in Quebec may greet one another with a kiss on the cheek.
-Business etiquette in Canada dictates the use of formal titles of "Mr" and "Ms" on introductions, but Canadian businesspeople usually switch to a first-name basis fairly quickly.
+Business etiquette in Canada dictates the use of the formal titles of ‘Mr’ and ‘Ms’ during introductions, but Canadian businesspeople usually switch to a first-name basis fairly quickly.

 Presentation is important in Canada, and expats should ensure they appear neat and well groomed at all times.
 For corporate meetings, a suit and tie are appropriate.

-Women have the same rights as men and are increasingly occupying more and more top-level positions.
+Women have the same rights as men and are increasingly occupying top-level positions.

 Business culture in Canada

-Canada is a massive country that claims an impressive multicultural make-up.
-Despite its size and diversity, expats can nevertheless count on a few consistencies in the country's business culture.
+Canada is a massive country with an impressive multicultural make-up.
+Despite Canada's size and diversity, expats can count on a few consistencies in the country's business culture.

 Canadians value punctuality, and it is rude to be more than a few minutes late.
-However, it is also not appropriate to arrive too early and disrupt another person's schedule.
-Therefore, meticulous time-keeping is very important.
+It is also not appropriate to arrive too early and disrupt another person's schedule.
+Meticulous timekeeping is therefore important.

-Canadian management style tends to be less formal than in Europe, with managers preferring to be seen more as part of the team and less as aloof authority figures.
-Decisions ultimately rest with 'the boss', but input across all levels is highly valued.
+Canadian management style tends to be less formal than in Europe, with managers preferring to be seen as part of the team and less as aloof authority figures.
+Decisions ultimately rest with top executives, but input across all levels is highly valued.

 As in the US, Canadians prefer a direct style of communication, though they tend to be more reserved and less open in terms of showing emotion.
-Confrontation is studiously avoided, and aggression is looked down upon.
-But saying what one means in a tactful and forthright manner is respected.
+Confrontation is carefully avoided, and aggression is spurned, while saying what one means in a tactful and forthright manner is respected.